ioBroker/ioBroker.js-controller/README.md

 All three are optional and can be a string or null/undefined if ommited.

 #### How to clear notifications?
-The host supports the message command "clearNotifications" to clear specific notifications after they are handled.
+The host supports the __message__ command `clearNotifications` to clear specific notifications after they are handled.

 **Please only clear notifications that really were handled and displayed to the user especially for "system" scope!**